ddykiel/ddykiel.github.io/about/index.md

 Hi, I’m Daniel.

 I believe in applying principles of storytelling, creativity, and technology to all areas of my work.
-Much of what I do exists outside of traditional disciplines.
+Much of what I do exists between disciplines.
 I have experience with technical documentation, video game writing, human-centered design, and interactive digital media.

 I study Creative Writing and Computer Science at New College of Florida, in Sarasota.
-During breaks, I can be found in the greater Boston area.
+While not in Florida, I can be found in the greater Boston area.

 Lately, I've been thinking about: fractals and fragmentation as a creative lens, how to best foreground compassion, and the collective subconscious.